medo64/QText/CONTRIBUTING.md

     make clean
     make

+To build debian package:

+    make clean
+    make package

 #### Windows

 To build project under Windows, in adition to Qt Creator with MinGW compiler, one also needs Git Bash to execute build script:

-    ./WinBuild.sh
+    ./WinMake.sh

+To make package you need InnoSetup application and executing build script with `package` argument:

+    ./WinMake.sh package

 ### Running Unit Tests

 To run unit tests, you will need to create a new build configuration.
 To do so go to Projects and use Add button to add it.
-Under qmake build configuration add `CONFIG+=Test` in Additional arguments.
+Under qmake build configuration add `CONFIG+=test` in Additional arguments.
 If you press Run, it will now execute all test cases.